Microeconomic theory

 She says, “Because you should want to do it.”

 preference over preferences.
-In addition to having a preference over outcomes, the agent likes a preference if she prefers behaving as if she holds that preference:
+In addition to preferring outcomes, the agent likes a preference if she prefers behaving as if she holds that preference:

 preferring \(x\) to \(y\)is preferred to

 preferring \(y\) to \(x\)if she values the act of willingly giving up \(y\) for \(x\) more than giving up \(x\) for \(y\).
-I show that a preference over the acts of choosing has a unique representation that identifies the agent's second-order preference, which induces any standard menu preference in the literature.
-Unlike how outcomes are ranked, the value of preferences is relative to contextual factors; consequently, the best act of choosing may only be possible when the best outcome is not available—contrary to common conjectures in prior work.
+I show that a preference over the acts of choosing has a unique representation that identifies the agent's second-order preference, which induces all standard menu preferences in the literature on self-control.
+Unlike how outcomes are ranked, the value of preferences is relative to contextual factors—e.g., counterintuitively, the best act of choosing may only be feasible when the best outcome is unavailable.
+My model also accommodates preferences over others’ preferences, analyzing choices that condition on others’ choices and the social signaling value of choice.
+Applications include paternalistic interventions and the problem of choosing who should choose.
 I discuss how these preferences can be observed.
-My model also accommodates preferences over others’ preferences, offering a theoretical advance toward resolving paternalistic decision problems when choices may not reveal welfare.

 December 2024